Bishop Moore Vidyapith, Kayamkulam

 Bishop Moore Vidyapith is a Church of South India high school in Kayamkulam, Kerala, India.

 History

 The school was established in 1995, named after Edward Moore.
 It started under the roof of an old hospital building in Krishnapuram, Kayamkulam.
 The school is one among the many institutions that are set by his name including those in Mavelikara and Cherthala.

 Organisation

 It comprises two educational blocks: a science block, an office block and external facilities.
 The school is run by the Governing Council, presently headed by Thomas K Oommen.
-The current principal is Anna Cheriyan and the Current Bursar is Shaji M Johnson.
+The current principal is Anna Cheriyan and the Current Bursar is Aneesh Padikkamannil.

 Curriculum

 The Vidyapith is a government-recognised educational Institution.
 The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi, and prepares the students for the Indian Certificate of Secondary Education examination at 12th year.

 Extra-curricular activities

 Facilities are provided for extra-curricular activities.
 Educational tours are provided for every batch once in every academic year at a cost and seminars and other classes are conducted periodically every year.